Case Study shopper experience improved, costs cut for grocery retailer

 The findings and recommendations report also included:

-The Solution - Outcome First in the bakery of a top store, the grocery chain followed Harrington’s guidelines to implement the new shelf-sign program.
-The pilot involved printing signs on new material – a paper/plastic hybrid that eliminates the need for lamination, even in cool-damp and hot-dry display cases.
-New sign themes/messages/designs, created by the Art Director of the marketing office, are more distinct; less similar to competitors.
-New mounting devices display all signs.
+the solution — outcome First in the bakery of a top store, the grocery chain followed Harrington’s guidelines to implement the new shelf-sign program.
+The pilot involved printing signs on new material — a paper/plastic hybrid that eliminates the need for lamination, even in cool-damp and hot-dry display cases.
+New sign themes/messages/designs, created by the Art Director of the client's marketing department, were more distinct; less similar to competitors'.
+Better new mounting devices would display all signs.

-Once the pilot in the first bakery proved satisfactory, bakeries in other stores adopted the new signs and sign holders and adapted their sign-handling practices.
+Once the pilot in the first bakery proved satisfactory, bakeries in other stores adopted the new signs and sign holders and adapted improved sign-handling practices.
 The store managers understood that their whole stores would soon do the same.
 File maintenance clerks and others across the chain exchanged information and resolved concerns so that, after six months, all 20 whole stores were using the new signs and sign holders.
-(A new store was opened.)
-The Results Now more than 20 stores, this food retail company has for a few years enjoyed the following benefits from using signs on its store shelves as Glenn Harrington of Articulate Consultants recommended:
+(A new store opened.) the results Now more than 20 stores, the retail grocer has for a few years enjoyed the following benefits from using signs on its store shelves as Glenn R Harrington of Articulate Consultants recommended:

 In sum, Harrington’s immediate contact said to him, “We did everything we set out to do.
 You made it happen quite ably.
 Well done.”